 For his many contributions to the music scene, he was conferred the Young Outstanding Singaporeans Award in 2011.
 Over the years, he has also composed several works with distinctive Singapore flavour such as “Confluence”, which has garnered him regional recognition.
 His outstanding works create memorable music and convey powerful emotions.
 His compositions have also been widely performed in SCO’s ticketed and outreach concerts, reaching out to Singaporean audiences from all walks of life.

 Wang Chenwei is currently Head of Research and Education at The TENG Company, adjunct faculty and composition supervisor at the National Institute of Education (Nanyang Technological University, Singapore) and council member of the Singapore Chinese Music Federation (SCMF).
-He is our current Composer-in-residence from 1 July 2020 to 30 June 2022.
+He has been re-appointed as our Composer-in-Residence from 1 July 2022 to 30 June 2023.